QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

 PI or a trainee in a different lab and want to write your own lab manual, feel free to take inspiration from this one (and cite us!)

-# Mission statement

-Work in progress with the lab

 # Guiding principles

 There are several guiding principles that form the basis of my outlook